-Covid-19: Not apps but two vaccine jabs will offer protection against disease, says Rahul Gandhi
+‘Take off your rose-tinted glasses’: Rahul Gandhi hits out at Modi over Covid crisis

-The Congress leader referred to the Centre as an ‘app-dependent’ government.
+The Congress leader also referred to the Centre as an ‘app-dependent’ government.

-Congress leader Rahul Gandhi on Monday said that two doses of the vaccine against Covid-19 and not mobile applications such as “Ayoga Setu and NoWin [used to mock the Union government’s Aarogya Setu and CoWin platforms]” will offer protection against the coronavirus.
+Congress leader Rahul Gandhi on Tuesday continued to criticise Prime Minister Narendra Modi’s handling of India’s coronavirus crisis.

-Gandhi has repeatedly criticised the Centre for the way it has been handling the coronavirus pandemic, which has overwhelmed India’s health infrastructure.
-Hospitals are struggling with acute shortages of oxygen, drugs and medical equipment.
+“Countless dead bodies are flowing in the rivers,” Gandhi said in a tweet.
+“There are miles-long lines at hospitals.
+The right to life security is snatched.
+PM, take off those rose-tinted glasses through which nothing is visible except the Central Vista Project.”

-In a tweet, Gandhi referred to the Narendra Modi-led administration as an “app-dependent” government”.
-“Unfortunately, even people who don’t have access to internet facilities, which is more than half of the country’s population, are contracting the coronavirus,” he added.
+Gandhi’s “bodies flowing in rivers” phrase was a reference to incidents in the past few days where dozens of decomposed bodies were seen floating in the Ganga river in Bihar’s Buxar district and in the Yamuna river in Uttar Pradesh.
+Villagers and officials suspected these were Covid fatalities who were thrown into the river, leading to massive panic and worry that residents will contract the coronavirus infection.

-Aarogya Setu is the Centre’s Covid-19 contact-tracing app and CoWin is its vaccination platform.
-All above 18 years of age are eligible for vaccination in India from May 1.
+The Congress leader has been extremely critical of the government’s handling of the pandemic.
+On Monday, Gandhi referred to the Narendra Modi-led administration as an “app-dependent government”.
+He added that vaccines and not mobile applications would offer protection against the coronavirus.

-Earlier on Monday, Gandhi had criticised the Centre for its “repeated chest-thumping” at receiving foreign aid for tackling the coronavirus crisis.
+Gandhi also criticised the Centre for its “repeated chest-thumping” at receiving foreign aid for tackling the coronavirus crisis.
 “Had the government done its job, it wouldn’t have come to this,” he had added.

 Meanwhile, the Congress Working Committee passed a resolution calling the second wave of the coronavirus pandemic “a grave calamity and direct consequence of the Modi government’s indifference, insensitivity and incompetence”.